mgechev/angularjs-style-guide/README.md

 # i18n

 * For newer versions of the framework (>=1.4.0) use the built-in i18n tools, when using older versions (<1.4.0) use [`angular-translate`](https://github.com/angular-translate/angular-translate).

+# Performance

+* Consider decreasing number of network requests by bundling/caching html template files into your main javascript file, using [grunt-html2js](https://github.com/karlgoldstein/grunt-html2js) / [gulp-html2js](https://github.com/fraserxu/gulp-html2js).
+See [here](ng-learn.org/2014/08/Populating_template_cache_with_html2js/) and [here](http://slides.com/yanivefraim-1/real-world-angularjs#/34) for details.
+This is particularry usefull when the project has a lot of small html templates that can be a part of the main (minified and gzipped) javascript file.

 # Contribution